h2oai/datatable/docs/manual/comparison_with_pandas.rst

 ``df.groupby("a").tail(2)``                                     ``DT[-2:, :, by("a")]``
 ===========================================================  ===============================================================

-Transformations within groups in pandas is done using the `transform <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.core.groupby.DataFrameGroupBy.transform.html>`__ function :
+Transformations within groups in pandas is done using the `transform <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.core.groupby.DataFrameGroupBy.transform.html>`__ function:

 .. code-block:: python